TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/url-matching.md

 ---
-title: URL matching in Tyk
+title: URL Path Matching
 tags:
-    - URL matching
+    - URL path matching
     - Regular expressions
     - Secure access
     - Middleware
     - Routing
     - Endpoint
     - Listen path
-description: Overview of URL matching with the Tyk Gateway
+description: Overview of URL path matching with the Tyk Gateway
 date: "2024-08-30"
 ---

 When a request is made to an API hosted on Tyk Gateway, the gateway matches the incoming URL path against routes (patterns) defined in the API definition.
 Matching the request path against the *listen path* of an API exposed on the gateway is the first step for Tyk determining how to handle the request.
-Tyk provides a very flexible and configurable approach to URL matching to support a wide range of use cases.
+Tyk provides a very flexible and configurable approach to URL path matching to support a wide range of use cases.

 Understanding this process is crucial because it directly impacts how URLs are routed and matched, influencing both API behavior and security controls.

-## What is URL matching?
+## What is URL path matching?

-URL matching defines the rules for how request URLs are compared to predefined patterns, determining whether they should trigger certain routes, middleware, or security policies.
+URL path matching defines the rules for how request URLs are compared to predefined patterns, determining whether they should trigger certain routes, middleware, or security policies.
 This is especially important for developers configuring APIs and middleware to control which endpoints are exposed, restricted, or protected.

-When configuring APIs, precise URL matching helps developers:
+When configuring APIs, precise URL path matching helps developers:

-1. **Control Access to Endpoints**: By using strict or flexible URL matching patterns, you can fine-tune which routes are exposed to users or external systems.
+1. **Control Access to Endpoints**: By using strict or flexible URL path matching patterns, you can fine-tune which routes are exposed to users or external systems.
-2. **Simplify Routing Logic**: Instead of defining individual routes for each endpoint, URL matching lets you group similar routes using patterns, reducing complexity.
+2. **Simplify Routing Logic**: Instead of defining individual routes for each endpoint, URL path matching lets you group similar routes using patterns, reducing complexity.
-3. **Enhance Security**: Properly defined URL matching patterns are essential for enforcing security policies, like blocking or allowing access to specific resources.
+3. **Enhance Security**: Properly defined URL path matching patterns are essential for enforcing security policies, like blocking or allowing access to specific resources.

-URL matching is fundamental to the behavior of various Tyk middleware, including:
+URL path matching is fundamental to the behavior of various Tyk middleware, including:

 - [Granular access control]({{< ref "security/security-policies/secure-apis-method-path" >}})
 - [Allow List]({{< ref "product-stack/tyk-gateway/middleware/allow-list-middleware" >}})